citp/privacy-policy-historical/9/91/911/911metallurgist.com.md

-> *The following text is extracted and transformed from the 911metallurgist.com privacy policy that was archived on 2018-01-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180128140351id_/https%3A//www.911metallurgist.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 911metallurgist.com privacy policy that was archived on 2018-09-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180908202102id_/https%3A//www.911metallurgist.com/privacy) for the most accurate reproduction.*

-# Privacy
+# Privacy & Disclaimer

 **Privacy**